Kim Kardashian Shows Off Insane Bikini Body In Latest Instagram Post

 “Okay idk I’m actually concerned about her weight,” another fan wrote.

 The last fan is of course referring to Kim’s recent weight controversy.
 As the Inquisitr shared earlier this week, Kardashian came under fire over comments she made about her weight.
-The Keeping Up With The Kardashians star posted a video on her Instagram story this past Sunday while she and her sisters were at a charity poker tournament for the City of Hope in Los Angeles.
+The Keeping Up With the Kardashians star posted a video on her Instagram story this past Sunday while she and her sisters were at a charity poker tournament for the City of Hope in Los Angeles.
 In the video, Kendall tells Kim that she is concerned about her.

 “I’m really concerned.
 I don’t think you’re eating.
 You look so skinny.”